Holyoke, Massachusetts: History

 The Indigenous people of Holyoke and South Hadley Falls were the Algonquian peoples.
 Though records are incomplete, the area was settled by the Pocomtuc, sometimes referred to as the Agawam or Nonotuck.

 English colonists arrived in the Connecticut River Valley in 1633, when traders from the Plymouth Plantation established a post at Windsor, Connecticut.
 In 1636, Massachusetts Bay Colony assistant treasurer and Puritan iconoclast William Pynchon led a group of settlers from Roxbury, Massachusetts to the Valley to establish Springfield on land scouts had found to be advantageous for farming and trading.
-This settlement was built north of the Connecticut River's first major falls, Enfield Falls, where seagoing vessels had to transfer cargo into smaller shallops to continue northward on the river.
-Due to its proximity to the banks of the river Springfield quickly became a successful settlement on the Bay Path to Boston, as well as the Massachusetts Path to Albany.
+The settlement was built north of the Connecticut River's first major falls, Enfield Falls, where seagoing vessels had to transfer cargo into smaller shallops to continue northward on the river.
+Its proximity to the banks of the river made Springfield quickly become a successful settlement on the Bay Path to Boston, as well as the Massachusetts Path to Albany.
 Originally, the settlement spanned both sides of the river but was partitioned in 1774 with the land on the western bank becoming West Springfield, Massachusetts.
-This area, previously allotted to landowners on the east side of the river in Springfield, was settled by colonists by 1655, and included what is now Holyoke.
-Holyoke as a geographic entity was initially incorporated as the 3rd parish of West Springfield on July 7, 1786, and was called "Ireland" or "Ireland Parish".
-The area's first post office, "Ireland", was established June 3, 1822, with Martin Chapin as first postmaster; it was discontinued in 1883.
-Another, "Ireland Depot", was established February 26, 1847, with John M. Chapin as first postmaster, and assumed the town name upon Holyoke's incorporation.
+The area, previously allotted to landowners on the east side of the river in Springfield, was settled by colonists by 1655 and included what is now Holyoke.
+Holyoke as a geographic entity was initially incorporated as the 3rd parish of West Springfield on July 7, 1786 and was called "Ireland" or "Ireland Parish."
+The area's first post office, "Ireland," was established June 3, 1822, with Martin Chapin as first postmaster; it was discontinued in 1883.
+Another, "Ireland Depot," was established February 26, 1847, with John M. Chapin as first postmaster, and assumed the town name upon Holyoke's incorporation.
 Though the name Hampden was considered, the area was subsequently named for earlier Springfield settler William Pynchon's son-in-law, Elizur Holyoke, who had first explored the area in the 1650s.
 Following land acquisitions and development by the Hadley Falls Company, the town of Holyoke was officially incorporated on March 14, 1850.
 The first official town meeting took place a week later, on March 22, 1850.